Pepper Jack Soup Recipe

-Tomato Beef Barleys and Chicken Noodles warmed my childhood.
+Tomato Beef Barley and Chicken Noodle soup warmed my childhood.
 Vegetarian Borscht Dappled with Heavy Cream appeared in the spring and returned to freshen Ukrainian Christmas Eve (a meatier version was ladled daily at the Perogy Patch).
 Mushroom with Wild Rice, Bean and Bacon, Hearty Potato Tomato, Pepper Jack and many other creations starred in Soup and Sandwich specials at the Falcon Deli.

 And now, on my blog, Pepper Jack will also exemplify the simple brilliance of my mom’s recipes.
 Yay good soup!
 Yay awesome Mom!

-- 4 tbsp butter (or margarine), divided: 2 tbsb to sauté the veggies and another 2 tbsp to make a roux
+- 4 tbsp butter (or margarine), divided: 2 tbsp to sauté the veggies and another 2 tbsp to make a [url:1]roux[/url]

 - 1/2 cup finely chopped onion (about 1 small)